gbmyt/lavender-vs-code-theme/README.md

 "editor.semanticHighlighting.enabled": false
 ```

+## Contributing
+Pull requests, bug reports, and feature requests are welcome!
+Please search [existing issues](https://github.com/gbmyt/lavender-vs-code-theme/issues) before creating a new one.

 # Issues
 Noticing issues for any language?
-Please raise an issue and I'll fix (please provide a sample for the language in question).
+Please raise an issue and I'll get a fix out! (please provide a sample for the language in question).

-What's new?
+## What's new?
 Click here to view the [Changelog](https://github.com/gbmyt/lavender-vs-code-theme/blob/main/CHANGELOG.md)

 ## Javascript